Battle of Ramadi (2014–2015): Aftermath

 On 26 May 2015, pro-government forces in Iraq formally launched an operation to drive Islamic State out of Anbar province.
 The announcement was made by a spokesman for the Popular Mobilisation.
 He said the operation would see government troops and militiamen move southwards from Salahuddin province and seek to cut off ISIL militants in Ramadi.
 Fighting was reported to the south and west of Ramadi as Iraqi government forces tried to cut off supply routes to Ramadi and retook the Al-Taesh area.
 French Foreign Minister Laurent Fabius criticised that the Shiite militias were leading the fight and said that Iraq needed to do more to hold up its deal of creating a more inclusive government, which was France's precondition for joining the airstrike campaign.
 On 27 May 2015, pro-government forces took position on the outskirts of the city.
-They defeated ISIS militants in al-Ankur, a few kilometers south of Ramadi and entered the University of Anbar to take back control of the university compound.
+They defeated ISIL militants in al-Ankur, a few kilometers south of Ramadi and entered the University of Anbar to take back control of the university compound.
 ISIL continued to fortify berms and lay booby traps and roadside bombs.
 The militants were able to bring supplies into Ramadi through some routes from the west since the Iraqi forces were largely at the east and south of the city.
 By 28 May 2015, parts of the university were retaken by government forces.
 The Popular Front claimed that they had captured more than 200 ISIL fighters, however according to local tribesmen and tribe leaders only 20 to 25 of them were ISIL fighters and the rest were actually fishermen and farmers.
 Iraqi forces later had to pull back from the university.

 On 30 May 2015, Iraqi forces retook an area west of Ramadi as they pressed their operation aimed at sealing off the ISIL fighters in the city.
 The Iraqi army and the Hashed al-Shaabi retook the Anbar traffic police building in the 5K area west of Ramadi after a fight with ISIL.
 The battle forced ISIL to withdraw from the building, which they had used as a base and pull back into the city.
 The security forces tightened their stranglehold on Ramadi, from the traffic police building to the west, from the university to the south and from the other sides too.
 Ordnance disposal teams were removing roadside bombs and checking buildings for booby traps in reconquered positions on the outskirts of Ramadi.
 On 2 June 2015, ISIL closed the gates of Ramadi Barrage to lower the water level, reducing the amount of water supply to pro-government towns and making moving across the river, while targeting pro-government forces, easier for their fighters.

 On July 12, the United States-led coalition launched 29 airstrikes on ISIL targets near Ramadi.
 They struck 67 ISIL staging areas and destroyed the militant group's vehicles and equipment, which were two excavators, one armoured personnel carrier, and a vehicle.